 WEST LIBERTY UNIVERSITY MISSION STATEMENT

-To provide our students the opportunity for a high quality undergraduate, graduate, and professional education through appropriate formats and venues.
+To provide our students with the opportunity for a high-quality undergraduate, graduate, and professional education through appropriate formats and venues.

 WLU PA STUDIES PROGRAM